 Cook and Cool Your Cakes

 The first step is to cook your cakes.
 If you’re stacking them, one will obviously need to be bigger than the other.
-When they’re done cooking, let them cool off entirely before frosting.
+When they’re done cooking, let the cake cool off entirely before frosting.
 Once frosted, place the cake in the fridge for a few hours for the icing to set.

 This is a very important step.
 Why?
 Because working with soft cake or icing can be a mess.
 Refrigerating an iced cake for a few hours will allow the cake to be hard enough so that it is easy to maneuver.